uva-hydroinformatics/FloodWarningModelProject/README.md

 pip install -r requirements_Dec2017.txt
 ```

+### Powershell Script
+Aws.ps1 is a proof of concept script to be run on a users local machine to either trigger the model run from the cloud or run the model locally.
+It will also install all necessary dependecies for both scenarios.

 The Master branch represents the project phase I. The implementation of this phase can be accessed through this link http://54.175.206.52/

 Currently, we are working on phase II of this project, GitHub branch "phaseII."
 This phase can be accessed through this link http://35.196.115.22/